 See Related: Most Scenic Bike Trails Across America

 Front Street is the main street that runs through Lahaina, one of the largest towns in Maui.
-The charming street is lined with boutiques, bars, restaurants, and art galleries.
+The charming street has boutiques, bars, restaurants, and art galleries.
 It’s a great place to find unique souvenirs that will always remind you of your time on the islands.

 Lahaina was once the main whaling village in Hawai’i; remnants of this history can still be seen throughout the city today.
 The enormous Banyan Trees in Lahaina are also an iconic town symbol.
-The first Banyan tree was planted in Lahaina by Sheriff William Owen Smith in 1873; the same tree is still there today.
+Sheriff William Owen Smith planted the first Banyan tree in Lahaina in 1873; the same tree is still there today.

 If you’re a coffee-lover, try the Kona Mud Pie flavor, it’s to die for!
 I also love the Chocolate Macadamia flavor and Vanilla Bean, made with vanilla grown on the Big Island.